 Students on financial aid SUSPENSION who are seeking to regain eligibility for financial aid through the Appeal process will remain ineligible for assistance until the Appeal process is completed and a decision has been made.
 Students on SUSPENSION CANNOT depend on financial aid to pay for costs of tuition, books, and other fees, and should be prepared to pay from their own resources pending the outcome of their financial aid Appeal.

 The PROBATION ON APPEAL status will hold the student to a higher term-based standard for SAP evaluation.
-PROBATION ON APPEAL students MUST earn a minimum term-based GPA of 2.50 (or equivalent if course is repeated) AND complete 100% with no grades lower than a C of hours attempted for the term.
+PROBATION ON APPEAL students MUST earn a minimum term-based GPA of 2.50 (or equivalent if course is repeated) AND complete 100% of hours attempted for the term.
 Those meeting the standard will continue in this status until they regain full satisfactory SAP status (67% completion and 2.0 cumulative GPA).
 Failure to meet the PROBATION ON APPEAL conditions will result in SUSPENSION of aid.